2.1 STIPULATED TESTIMONY

 Although some of you may know the [specify the foreign language] language, it is important that all jurors consider the same evidence.
 Therefore, you must not rely in any way on any knowledge you may have of the language spoken on the recording; your consideration of the transcript must be based on the evidence in the case.

+You [are about to hear] [have heard] testimony of a witness who [will be testifying] [testified] in the [specify the foreign language] language.
 Witnesses who do not speak English or are more proficient in another language testify through an official court interpreter.
-Although some of you may know [language used], it is important that all jurors consider the same evidence.
+Although some of you may know the [specify the foreign language] language, it is important that all jurors consider the same evidence.
 Therefore, you must accept the interpreter’s translation of the witness’s testimony.
 You must disregard any different meaning.

 The evidence that a witness [e.g., has been convicted of a crime, lied under oath on a prior occasion, etc.] may be considered, along with all other evidence, in deciding whether or not to believe the witness and how much weight to give to the testimony of the witness and for no other purpose.

-If this instruction is given during the trial, the committee recommends giving the second sentence in numbered paragraph 3 of Instruction 1.7 (What Is Not Evidence) with the concluding instructions.
-See also Instruction 1.8 (Evidence for Limited Purpose).
+See Fed.
+R. Evid.
+608–09; United States v.
+Hankey, 203 F.3d 1160, 1173 (9th Cir.2000) (finding that district court properly admitted impeachment evidence following limiting instruction to jury).
+If this instruction is given during the trial, the Committee recommends giving the second sentence in numbered paragraph 3 of Instruction 1.10 (What Is Not Evidence) with the concluding instructions.
+See also Instruction 1.11 (Evidence for Limited Purpose).

 [Arrangements have been made to conduct a test or experiment.]
 [A test or experiment was conducted.]